Hand & Wrist

 Certified Hand Therapists

 For rehabilitation, you'll want a healing expert at your side.
-We have two Certified Hand Therapists (CHTs) on our rehabilitation team to help.
-Certified by the Hand Therapy Certification Commission, both Laura Godfrey and Angie Reinhardt have at least three years of clinical experience and more than 4,000 hours in dedicated hand therapy to qualify—a further testament to the quality of our hand and wrist team.
+We have a Certified Hand Therapist (CHTs) on our rehabilitation team to help.
+Certified by the Hand Therapy Certification Commission, Angie Reinhardt has at least three years of clinical experience and more than 4,000 hours in dedicated hand therapy to qualify—a further testament to the quality of our hand and wrist team.

 If you’re experiencing hand or wrist pain, see a CNOS specialist for diagnosis, preventative care and treatment.